Why Keno Odds Are What They Are

 10 matches (jackpot)0.0000112%1 in 8,911,711$100,000

-Hitting all 10 spots is one of the rarest events in lottery gaming — nearly 9 million to 1 odds.
+Hitting all 10 spots is one of the rarest events in lottery gaming, at nearly 9 million to 1 odds.
 For context, you'd need to play one game every 4 minutes for over 68 years on average before hitting it once.
+For the payouts behind these odds, see the 10 spot keno payout chart.

 House Edge Explained

-The house edge in keno is typically 20–35% — significantly higher than most other casino games.
+The house edge in keno is typically 20–35%, well above most other casino games.
 Here's how it compares:

 GameTypical House EdgePlayer RTP